Rewriting Modulo Traced Comonoid Structure: Graph rewriting

 \section{Graph rewriting}

 We have now shown that we can reason up to the axioms of symmetric traced categories with a comonoid structure using hypergraphs: string diagrams equal by topological deformations are translated into isomorphic cospans of hypergraphs.
-However, to reason about an \emph{monoidal theory} with extra equations we must actually rewrite the components of the graph.
-In the term realm this is performed with \emph{term rewriting}.
+Already this is a useful tool to have for reasoning with string diagrams, but ultimately this only allows us to `move boxes and wires about' while preserving the connectivity between them; the boxes themselves cannot be altered.

+Reasoning with string diagrams becomes more interesting when performed modulo a \emph{monoidal theory}, in which we have additional equations between terms.
+These equations can be used to replace certain patterns of boxes and wires with others, actually changing the make-up of a diagram.
+Some examples of useful monoidal theories will be examined in \autoref{sec:case-studies}.

+The process of translating one traced string diagram term into another is defined formally as \emph{term rewriting}.

 \begin{defi}[Term rewriting] A \emph{rewriting system} \(\mcr\) for a traced PROP \(\stmc{\Sigma}\) consists of a set of \emph{rewrite rules} \( \rrule{ \iltikzfig{strings/category/f}[box=l,colour=white,dom=i,cod=j] }{ \iltikzfig{strings/category/f}[box=r,colour=white,dom=i,cod=j] } \).
 Given terms \( \iltikzfig{strings/category/f}[box=g,colour=white,dom=m,cod=n] \) and \( \iltikzfig{strings/category/f}[box=h,colour=white,dom=m,cod=n] \) in \(\stmc{\generators}\) we write \( \iltikzfig{strings/category/f}[box=g,colour=white] \rewrite[\mcr] \iltikzfig{strings/category/f}[box=h,colour=white] \) if there exists rewrite rule \(( \iltikzfig{strings/category/f}[box=l,colour=white,dom=i,cod=j], \iltikzfig{strings/category/f}[box=r,colour=white,dom=i,cod=j] )\) in \(\mcr\) and \( \iltikzfig{strings/category/f-2-2}[box=c,colour=white,dom1=j,dom2=m,cod1=i,cod2=n] \) in \(\stmc{\Sigma}\) such that \( \iltikzfig{strings/category/f}[box=g,colour=white] = \iltikzfig{strings/rewriting/rewrite-l} \) and \( \iltikzfig{strings/category/f}[box=h,colour=white] = \iltikzfig{strings/rewriting/rewrite-r} \) by axioms of STMCs. \end{defi}